ClassicOldSong/Apollo/README.md

 # Apollo

-Apollo is a self-hosted desktop stream host for Artemis(Moonlight Noir).
+Apollo is a self-hosted desktop stream host for [Artemis(Moonlight Noir)](https://github.com/ClassicOldSong/moonlight-android).
 Offering low latency, cloud gaming server capabilities with support for AMD, Intel, and Nvidia GPUs for hardware encoding.
 Software encoding is also available.
-You can connect to Apollo from any Artemis(Moonlight Noir) client on a variety of devices.
 A web UI is provided to allow configuration and client pairing from your favorite web browser.
 Pair from the local server or any mobile device.

 ## Usage